Clyde Glosson

 Clyde Pearson Glosson (born January 22, 1947) is an American former professional football player who was a wide receiver for the Buffalo Bills of the National Football League (NFL) in 1970.
-He played college football for the UTEP Miners.
+He played college football for the UTEP Miners and Trinity Tigers.

+Glosson also competed for the UTEP Miners track and field and Trinity Tigers track and field teams as a 400 meters runner.
+He split a 440 yards relay anchor leg in 39.4 seconds and was a relay alternate for the United States at the 1968 Summer Olympics.